 Focus on Value

-Cleveland Clinic health system uses a systematic approach to performance improvement while simultaneously pursuing 3 goals: improving the patient experience of care (including quality and satisfaction), improving population health, and reducing the cost of healthcare.
+Cleveland Clinic health system uses a systematic approach to performance improvement while simultaneously pursuing 4 goals: improving the patient experience of care (including quality and satisfaction), improving population health, reducing the cost of healthcare and improving clinical experience.
 The following measures are examples of focus areas to achieve these goals.
 Throughout this section, “Cleveland Clinic” refers to the academic medical center or “main campus,” and those results are shown unless otherwise noted.

 Real-time data are leveraged in each Cleveland Clinic location to drive performance improvement.
 Although not an exact match to other publicly reported time periods, more timely reporting promotes transparency and quality improvement.